Return to Photo Index Return to Clickable Map Return to Home Page

 Tashkent, Uzbekistan

-The old city's buildings reveal the pre-Soviet, Eurasian character of this special Georgian city -
+The buildings of Tbilisi's old city reveal the pre-Soviet, Eurasian character of this wonderful Georgian capital -

 Tbilisi, Georgia